Aadigha-git/CollegeProjects/README.md

 # CollegeProjects
-To demonstrate and showcase the projects done throughout the course of college.
+To demonstrate and showcase the projects done throughout the course of college using matlab